 1) Pitzer College, California

 Part of the Claremont Consortium, Pitzer is one of the most reputed alternative colleges.
-A small liberal arts college consisting of just over 1000 students in their Undergraduate Program, it is known for its “progressive thought, social responsibility, environmental sustainability, and open social attitude.”
+A small liberal arts college with just over 1,000 undergraduate students, it is known for its “progressive thought, social responsibility, environmental sustainability, and open social attitude.”

 2) Oberlin, Ohio

-Named as the college that invented non-conformity, you’ll find the annual Drag Ball an experience in itself.
+Named as the college that invented non-conformity, you’ll find the annual Drag Ball an experience.
 It is the first college to accept women and minorities.
 Oberlin Conservatory of Music is one of the best performance schools.
 EXCO, the Experimental College offers townspeople and students the chance to learn together.
 You will find students talking about anything ranging from Japanese woodblock prints to Russian cinema.
 Social activism is huge.
+Oberlin College and Conservatory

 3) Hampshire College, New York